John Xavier Pereira MD CM CCFP

 Timothy Wideman, PhD

-Assistant Professor, School of Physical and Occupational Therapy, McGill University
+Associate Professor, School of Physical and Occupational Therapy, McGill University

 Dr. Wideman is a physiotherapist and associate professor at McGill University.
 The overarching goal of his work as a clinician, educator and researcher has been to improve the clinical care offered to people living with persistent pain.
 He has aimed to cultivate a comprehensive perspective on pain throughout his training and clinical experience.
 He completed his entry-level physiotherapy training in 2003 and has practiced across a range of clinical settings, including homecare, private clinics and multi-disciplinary pain management programs.
 Driven by his interest in better understanding how psychological and neurophysiological factors relate to pain and disability, he completed his doctoral training in McGill’s experimental psychology program and focused his post-doctoral fellowship at Johns Hopkins on the clinical assessment of pain sensitization.
 He joined McGill faculty in 2014 and his recent work has focused on understanding pain-related suffering and working to improve entry-level pain education for physiotherapy students across Canada.
 Dr. Wideman has received several national awards for excellence in research and clinical education, including a New Investigator Award from CIHR, as well Knowledge Translation and Mentor Awards from the Canadian Physiotherapy Association.

 Virginia McIntyre is the President and Executive Director of the People In Pain Network (PIPN).
 She developed persistent pain in 2009 after a shoulder surgery.